Internal Auditor: Charter

 - Implement agreed-upon corrective action programs.

 In the course of its work, Internal Audit has full and complete direct access to all University books, records (manual and electronic), physical properties, and personnel relevant to the subject of review.
 All documents and information given to Internal Audit during their work will be handled in the same prudent manner that the University expects of the employees normally accountable for them.
+The internal audit activity will have free and unrestricted access to the Board of Visitors.

 The Internal Audit Office has neither direct responsibility for, nor authority over, any of the activities, functions, or tasks it reviews.
 Accordingly, Internal Audit does not develop or write policies or procedures that they may later be called upon to evaluate.
 They may review draft materials, developed by management, for propriety and/or completeness.
 However, ownership of, and responsibility for, these materials remains with management, not Internal Audit.

+IV.
 Audit Standards And Ethics

-Selecting And Scheduling Audits
+V. Selecting And Scheduling Audits

 The Director prepares an annual Internal Audit Plan for approval by the Board of Visitors.
 Candidate projects come from a risk assessment process, recommendations by senior administration, regular coverage of large functional operations (cashiering, accounts payable, etc), and special requests.